-navigation channel are rock relocation and channel maintenance dredging.
+works structures).
+Other activities performed to obtain authorized channel dimensions of the navigation channel are rock removal and construction dredging.
 The Regulating Works Project is maintained through dredging and any needed maintenance to already constructed features.
 Therefore, both regulating works structures and dredging are all part of the overall Regulating Works Project.
 The long-term goal of the Regulating Works Project, as authorized by Congress, is to reduce the amount of annual maintenance dredging.